aavogt/ghcdoc/README.md

 ### todo

-when you are not in a cabal project, open the most recent one used
+when you are not in a cabal project, open the most recent one used, or perhaps open the one closest with respect to distance between pwds the (perhaps deletion is free)

-ghcdoc should only start a single server for each .cabal file.
-Additional calls to ghcdoc should just run the browser commands.

 ## why